Gas leaks can kill.

 A carbon monoxide detector sounds when it detects dangerous levels of CO in the air.
 There is a high chance that there is a gas leak somewhere, but it doesn’t suggest anything conclusive about the source.
 Carbon monoxide is created when gas burns improperly.

 Natural gas and liquid petroleum gas (propane, butane, etc.) smell sulfuric, like rotten eggs or cabbage.Coolants like Freon are also pungent, with a scent like nail polish or chlorine.

 Yes.
 As the composition of the air changes, less oxygen will be in your blood.
 At a certain point, this could asphyxiate you and cause death.
 Symptoms to look out for include headaches, dizziness, and nausea.
 More severe symptoms include passing out, breathing problems, and nosebleeds.

-Knowing gas leak symptoms and signs to look out for can mean the difference between life and death, and it’s important that if you have suspicions, you take them seriously.
-Don’t second guess yourself; it’s better to be safe and cautious.
+Knowing gas leak symptoms and signs to look out for can mean the difference between life and death, and it’s important that suspicions are always taken seriously.